 While the Cardinals covered nearly 90 percent of the costs of the entire project with private funds, the City provided relief from a local admissions tax on tickets, while the state helped with public infrastructure costs to clear and prepare the site for development.

-With six years of actual results now in, it is clear that the tax revenue produced by the new ballpark to the City and State have exceeded expectations.
-The Cardinals and their affiliates have paid over $175 million in sales, income, real estate and other taxes to the City and State from 2006 to 2011.
+With ten years of actual results now in, it is clear that the tax revenue produced by the new ballpark to the City and State have exceeded expectations.
+The Cardinals and their affiliates have paid over $317 million in sales, income, real estate and other taxes to the City and State from 2006 to 2015.
+The estimated direct and indirect economic impact of the Cardinals' ten regular seasons from 2006 to 2015 totaled over $3.2 billion in output for the St. Louis region according to the St. Louis Regional Chamber.